Nala has finally found her forever home, and it’s with the most perfect family.

 When she first comes out of the kennel at Animal Services, Nala wants to play.
 She can be an intimidating playmate, roaring in a very lion-like manner and rolling her eyes back in her head when we play tug.

 She knows how to “drop it”, although sometimes it still takes a little bit of convincing.
-Nala sits and stays for her toy, which allows for crazy rushes to play tug again when I give the word, or for me to toss the toy up for her to catch.
-I always enjoy playing with Nala.
+Nala sits and stays for her toy, which allows for crazy rushes to play tug when I give the word.
+She also loves it when I toss the toy up for her to catch.

 As with all of the dogs that I work with, my walking training technique for Nala is simple.
 If she pulls, I stop.
 That’s all there is to it.
 Nala nearly always responds to me stopping.
 Rarely do I need to change directions to encourage her to follow me.
 Simply stopping is enough to remind her that I would rather not be pulled .

-Nala is a very focused student, even in a highly distracting environment like the market.
+Nala is a very focused student, even in a highly distracting environment like the Farmer’s Market.
 She is a clever girl who doesn’t easily get overwhelmed.
-She will almost always do her tricks for me and for willing volunteers that we meet.
+She will almost always do her tricks for me and for people we that we meet.
 Depending on her mood, treats or toys are both great motivators.

 Nala is very affectionate and cuddly.
 She tries to return the affection by nibbling or “flea biting” sometimes, but we discourage this, as it tends to startle people who don’t know her.